Latest Coronavirus Travel Guidance for Passengers

 13 January 2021

-Diamond Bus and Diamond North West are continuing to provide bus services for your increasing travel needs across all of our regions.
+Diamond Bus are continuing to provide bus services for your increasing travel needs across all of our regions.

 We have been working hard throughout the pandemic, to ensure our services operate with the upmost safety in mind and if you are travelling with us at this time, we are here to reassure you that you can do so with confidence.

-Some of our seating guidelines are changing from Monday 17th May and we would like to invite you to take some time to familiarise yourself with the guidelines we have in place to keep you and your fellow passengers safe and how you can plan ahead to make your journey run smoothly.
+Some of our seating guidelines are changing from Monday 17th May and we would like to invite you to take some time to familiarise yourself with the latest guidelines we have in place to keep you and your fellow passengers safe and how you can plan ahead to make your journey run smoothly.

-Government Guidelines state that It is now mandatory for passengers to wear a face covering when travelling on Public Transport unless they are exempt.
+Government Guidelines state that it is mandatory for passengers to wear a face covering when travelling on Public Transport unless they are exempt.
 This regulation is still in effect during this current phase of the roadmap out of lockdown.